sam6akj/yiu/README.md

   - **Play Button** to start the video and a **Similar Content Slider**.
 - **Card Feature**: Displays additional details below the card.
 Close by clicking the **close icon**.

-***4) Video Player:***
-- Appears when the **Play Button** is clicked.
-- Requires clicking the **play icon** to start.
-- The screen overlays with the video centered, and it moves with scrolling.
-- Shows a sample video for all content.
-- Close by clicking outside the player.

 ![ScreenShot](/public/images/readme/14.jpg)

 </div>